Susseratal/database/README.md

         - [x] WHY DOES IT SAY THERE IS NO SQLITE MODULE I AM BAFFLED?!? (the module is called sqlite3 not sqlite)

+        - [x] Email (input field) failed now?
+Perhaps it's fine?
+Watch this.

+        - [x] Generate horses table

+        - [x] Fixed everything that was very broken so it works again :)

 To Do:

+        - [ ] Create function to generate a database with a custom name

+        - [ ] Add custom input fields etc...

         - [ ] Add ability to edit and delete rows of data

-        - [ ] Email (input field) failed now?
+        - [ ] generate "Horses" table with primary key, foreign key and auto increment

         - [ ] Calculate if a rider and horse are compatable

-        - [ ] Generate horses table

-        - [ ] generate "Horses" table with primary key, foreign key and auto increment

-        - [ ] Work out how I'm going to do the front end

-        - [ ] Generate a curses interface?
+        - [ ] Use curses for the interface perhaps?